transpect/xproc-util/html-embed-resources/README.md

 ## Ports

 * `input` expects an XHTML document
-* `result` the XML document with the patched file references
+* `result` provides the XML document with the patched file references

 ## Options